 Once you’ve identified your market niche and customer problems, the next question is how you’re going to solve them.
 The best way to do this is to identify your users and plot their user journey.
 Doing so will allow you to effectively create a product roadmap of actions that the user will have to complete to get from point A (problem) to point B (solution).
 Then, note the pain points and benefits (value to the user) of completing each action on your list.

 The next step in the process is to use the information you’ve gathered so far to prioritise the actions so you know which to include in your MVP.
 That’s not to say you won’t eventually include them all, it just helps you decide what to focus on first.
 The other actions and features can be added in future versions of your product.
 Prioritising features using this method increases the likelihood that your MVP will have more of an instant impact with early users.

 Need an MVP ASAP?

-Sure, there is a cost involved with taking the time to roll out an MVP, but it is undeniably money well spent.
+Sure, there is a cost involved with taking the time to roll out a Minimum Viable Product, but it is undeniably money well spent.
 When you compare it to the cost of spending years on research and development to build a product you think customers will want, only to find they don’t, you could argue MVPs are priceless.